marios-zindilis/zindilis.com/docs/a-byte-of-python-2/the-basics/index.md

 The Basics
 ==========

 Just printing 'Hello, World!' is not enough, is it?
 You want to do more than that - you want to take some input, manipulate it and get something out of it.
-You can achieve this in Python using
-<b>constants</b> and <b>variables</b>.
+You can achieve this in Python using **constants** and **variables**.

 Literal Constants
 -----------------

-An example of a literal constant is a number like 5, 1.23, 9.25e-3 or a string like 'This is a string' or "It's a string!".
+An example of a literal constant is a number like `5`, `1.23`, `9.25e-3` or a string like `'This is a string'` or `"It's a string!"`.
 It is called a literal because it is literal - you use its value literally.
 The number 2 always represents itself and nothing else - it is a constant because its value cannot be changed.
 Hence, all these are referred to as literal